roseengineering/bluesoapysuite/README.md

 label to a text file with the same name as the sound file.
 In this way the sound file can be kept in sync with GPS time.
 The name of the application that publishes the PPS signal to the MQTT is "mqpps".
+The program listens to the gpsd socket on your computer and publishes the GPS time over the given MQTT topic whenever a full "TPV" message is received from the satellite(s).

 ```